You're not losing yourself. You're in a transition — and it can be understood.

 The 3am mind, the lost words, the short fuse, the empty tank — they have explanations.
 And things that help.

-Coping with Joy teaches the science of what the change does to stress, sleep, memory and energy — and the practical, evidence-based skills that research shows can ease it.
+Coping with Joy helps you understand and ease stress and overwhelm — wherever in life it shows up.
+The first programme meets it in the menopause years: the science of what the change does to your mind and body, and evidence-based skills that research shows can ease stress, sleep and mood.
 Written by a mental health practitioner.
-Explained properly, never patronisingly.

 When everything changes at once